-How to Photograph Your Art for Websites
+How to Photograph and Post Images of Your Art

-and Other Online Purposes
+For Social Media and Other Online Purposes

 Additional points to keep in mind:

-* Scale the art.
-Most people have a hard time imagining exactly how large or small a work of art is in person no matter how much written information you provide-- including the dimensions.
-Photograph the work hanging or otherwise on display either in an interior setting or better yet, on a blank wall just like it would look if it was hanging in a gallery.
-(Maybe even ask a gallery if you can borrow some blank wall space to shoot your art.)
-If you do this well, the online viewing experience can approximate that of an actual gallery.
-The fact that the viewer sees your art on display in a "gallery" setting can also have the psychological effect of increasing its (and your) credibility, not to mention that they'll have an easier time imagining what it would look like on display in their collections.
-Remember-- always include enough in the way of context so that size and physical appearance are easy for viewers to grasp.
+* Make your art look important.
+Photograph it on a clean blank wall just like it might look if it was hanging in a gallery (maybe even ask a gallery or business you know if you can borrow a blank wall space to shoot your art.)
+If you do this well, the online viewing experience can approximate that of seeing the art in a gallery.
+The fact that the viewer sees your art on display in a gallery-type setting can have the psychological effect of increasing its (and your) credibility, not to mention that they'll have an easier time imagining what it might look like in their homes or offices.

-* Be especially thoughtful about choosing your close-ups.
-Here's your big chance to zoom in on aspects of your art that people might otherwise overlook or inadvertently gloss over.
-With the quality of today's digital cameras, you can show any feature of a given composition larger than life, and better than any naked eye can see.
-To take that idea one step further, you can even teach people how to observe and appreciate art (like yours) in ways that they never could before.
+* Choose your close-ups wisely.
+Here's your big chance to zoom in on exceptional aspects of your art that people might otherwise overlook.
+With the quality of today's phones and digital cameras, you can show any feature of any art object larger than life, and often closer and better than the naked eye can see.
+Do a good job and people will be able to appreciate your art in ways they never realized were possible.
 You know what your strengths are; make sure you have them covered.
-For example, if brushstrokes, meticulous workmanship, or areas of exceptional detail are important aspects of your art, show them.
+For example, if brushstrokes, meticulous workmanship, or areas of complex and noteworthy detail are important aspects of your art, show those.
 Quality impresses; it's just that simple.